How to Say "fundamental" in Spanish

 El respeto es fundamental en una buena amistad.

-Respect is fundamental in a good friendship.
+Respect is essential in a good friendship.

 Necesitamos un cambio fundamental en nuestra estrategia.